WhatMeWorry/pages/Miscellaneous/Lvalues_Rvalues.md

 }
 ```

 An R value does not always have to be a literal.
 It can also be the result of a function.
 Maybe we have a function called GetValue() which returns 10.
 In this case GetValue() returns an R value.
 It returns a temporary value.
-It's temporary because even though it returns an int, it has location.
+It's temporary because even though it returns an int, it has no location.
 It has no storage.
 What it is doing is taking an R value and storing it into a L value.

 Now because GetValue returns an R value, If we try and assign something to that R value it is not going to work.
 So **GetValue() = 5;** is not going to work.

-However, this is where it get interesting.
+However, this is where it get interesting.   [time 6:22](https://www.youtube.com/watch?v=fbYknr-HPYE&t=720s#t=06m22s)

 ```
 //int& GetValue()